Pirates pitcher Jameson Taillon treated for suspected testicular cancer

 Taillon has been considered one of the team’s top prospects for years now.
 He first appeared on Baseball America’s top-100 list in 2011 as the No. 11 prospect.
 He appeared on that same list five straight years, never dropping below No. 29.
 Taillon managed that even though he underwent Tommy John surgery in 2014.

 As he was recovering from Tommy John surgery, Taillon underwent a procedure to repair a hernia.
 Taillon worked his way back from from both injuries, and was able to make his major-league debut in 2016.
 In 18 starts, he posted a 3.38 ERA.
-In a July start against the Milwaukee Brewers, Taillon was hit in the head with a line drive in the second inning..
+In a July start against the Milwaukee Brewers, Taillon was hit in the head with a line drive in the second inning.
 Taillon remained in the game, giving up just one run over six innings.
 He was able to make his next start.

 That performance earned him a spot in the rotation this year.
 Big things were expected from the former top prospect during his first full season in the majors.
 Over his first 35 1/3 innings, Taillon posted a 3.31 ERA.